McAllen teen writes letter to Abbott in an effort to help his mom survive COVID-19

 A McAllen teenager wrote a letter to Gov. Abbott urging him to help his mother who has been battling COVID-19.

-Emilian Sosa, 14 , of McAllen said him and his mom were exposed to COVID-19 on Christmas Eve.
+Emilian Sosa, 14 , of McAllen said he and his mom were exposed to COVID-19 on Christmas Eve.
 He tested negative, but his mother tested positive.

-After her diagnosis, his mother's condition had slowly deteriorated.
-Sosa began looking for other options to help and came across extracorporeal member oxygenation or ECMO — a treatment used on COVID-19 patients that helps with cardiac and respiratory support to the heart and lungs.
-However, this treatment wasn't available in the valley.
+After her diagnosis, her condition slowly deteriorated.
+Emilian Sosa began looking for other options to help and came across extracorporeal member oxygenation or ECMO — a treatment used on COVID-19 patients that helps with cardiac and respiratory support to the heart and lungs.
+However, this treatment wasn't available in the Rio Grande Valley.

 In one day, the governor tweeted that he was working with Nim Kidd, the chief of the Texas Division of Emergency Management to help Sosa's mother.